szweibel/workshops/python.md

 # Doing Things to Lists

-Okay.
 Let's make our little book application a little more robust.
 We are going to create a list of books (remember lists?) that we can then manipulate in all sorts of ways.

 First, create a new list in the code editor with at least three books that are important to your research right now.
 Shorten the titles to one or two words if need be.
 Let's call this list our `library`.
 Remember the proper syntax for creating a list includes square brackets with commas separating the list items.
 Because the items are strings, they should also be inside quotes.
 For instance, your code might look something like:

 ```python
 library = ["Orlando", "Confessions of the Fox", "These Waves of Girls"]
 ```

-<CodeEditor></CodeEditor>

 Next, let's sort our `library` in alphabetical order.
 There's a handy method called `sort()` for doing just this kind of thing.
 What's a _method_, you might ask?
 Well, _methods_ are very similar to _functions_, and you'll remember that functions are ways of doing things, like `print()` and `type()`.
 Methods are also ways of doing things, but these things are attached to what we call _objects_ in Python.
 Objects are part of object-oriented-programming, and that's definitely not necessary to learn right now.
 Suffice it to say that methods are just like functions, that is, they are ways of doing things to your data.